HeangTH/dotfiles/README.md

 This repo is setup as a baseline for developer to quickly install the application and getting ready to start.
 The content of this file is largely taken from [Zach Holman's version](https://github.com/holman/dotfiles).

+# WTF is Dotfiles?

+[Dotfiles](https://dotfiles.github.io/) is a bootstrap script to automate the setup of your softwares, configurations, and environment.

+# How can I customize this for my own use?

+Fork into your own repo then configure to your heart content.

 # Installation

 **Remark**: Because I use **Synology Drive** to Keep my private keys.
 So there is additional steps needed before run **bootstrap**.
 Noted that you can use Dropbox instead of Synology Drive.